Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Smooth case: survey

-Decomposing into Hermitian functions of \ $\mu ^{\frac 1 2}h^{-{\frac 1 2}}x_1$ \ one can replace harmonic oscillator $(h ^2D_1 ^2+\mu ^2x_1 ^2)$ by its eigenvalues $(2j+1)\mu h$, $j\in bZ^+$.
-So, basically for $d=2$ our operator is a kind of mixture of the usual second order operator and a family of $\mu ^{-1}h$-pdo's while for $d=3$ it is a kind of mixture of usual second order operator and a family of $h$-differential 1-dimensional Schr\"odinger operators with respect to $x_3$ which are also $\mu^{-1}h$-pdo's with respect to $x_2$.
-This explains major differences between $d=2$ and $d=3$:
+Then decomposing into Hermitian functions of $\mu ^{\frac{1}{2}}h^{-{\frac{1}{2}}}x_1$ one can replace harmonic oscillator $(h ^2D_1 ^2+\mu ^2x_1 ^2)$ by its eigenvalues $(2j+1)\mu h$ with $j\in \bZ^+$.
+So, basically for $d=2$ our operator is a kind of the mixture of the usual second order operator and a family of $\mu ^{-1}h$-pseudo-differential operators while for $d=3$ it is a kind of the mixture of the usual second order operator and a family of $h$-differential $1$-dimensional Schr\"odinger operators with respect to $x_3$ which are also $\mu^{-1}h$-pseudo-differential operators with respect to $x_2$.
+This explains the major differences between $d=2$ and $d=3$: